Back Redesigning My Experience Page: From Clutter to Clarity

 The Pass / Fail Reality

 That’s why every detail matters.
 From the way information is presented to the placement of buttons and links, everything needs to be frictionless.
 If someone has to work too hard to find what they’re looking for, they’re not going to stick around.
-The choice in software that I used to build this website was a day one factor.
-I chose the fastest software and tools for building my portfolio.
-Not the ones with the most features, but the one that objectively was the fastest.
+The choice in software that I used to build this website was my initial consideration when starting.
+I wanted something that could deliver an incredibly smooth user experience, and that starts with a simple and lean software stack.

 Iterating is Important

 Redesigning my experience page taught me a lot about the importance of iteration.
-It’s not about getting it perfect on the first try; it’s about being willing to experiment, learn from analytics, and make changes based on what you discover.
-A lot of people build out their portfolio, call it good enough, and don’t touch it.
+There’s no such thing as getting a design right on the very first try.
+Iterating and revising is a much longer process rather than just building the initial version.
+A lot of people build out their portfolio, call it good enough, and don’t touch it ever again.
 I try to spend time every day experimenting and making changes.
 Of course, there have been a lot of experiments that never materialized, but how can you know if you don’t try?
-The job market is more competitive than ever, and you need to have the fastest, error free, and accessible design to even get a chance to be looked at.
+The job market is more competitive than ever, and you need to have the fastest, error-free, and accessible design to even get a chance to be looked at.